Chip Caray: Fox Sports South

 On December 21, 2009, Fox Sports South and SportSouth announced that Caray would be the play-by-play announcer for all 105 Braves games on the networks.
 The deal also includes selected college basketball games on the regional sports networks.

-Bally Sports Midwest (FanDuel Sports Network Midwest after October 2024)
+Bally Sports Midwest/FanDuel Sports Network Midwest/Cardinals.TV

 On January 23, 2023, it was announced that Caray would become the play-by-play announcer for the St. Louis Cardinals, taking over for longtime broadcaster Dan McLaughlin.
 His grandfather, Harry Caray, had begun his career as the voice of the Cardinals.

 During the June 21, 2025 game between the Cardinals and Cincinnati Reds, Caray accidentally misread a promo for the team’s Disability Pride Night, substituting the word “flag” with a homophobic slur.
 Dead air followed for over 30 seconds before Caray continued on with the game as if nothing happened.
 FanDuel Sports Network Midwest told the website Front Office Sports it considered the mistake to be an “honest” one, and that he would not be punished for it.